top of page

 RATIONALE

 As early childhood programs feed into schools for older children, play usually vanishes.
 It is replaced with task-oriented activities, one after another.
 Class sizes grow.
 (In Baltimore, it is common for one kindergarten teacher to work with 24 children, though some classes are closer to 30.)
-And although some activities are hands-on, curriculum is dictated with predetermined outcomes.
-Most young children have little if any say over what or how they learn.
-Many traditional and public preschools have inflexible "academic" schedules where children are required to be seated indoors most of the day.
-Even the best teachers have an uphill climb when it comes to infusing play and outdoor learning into their days, despite research that proves these are essential to healthy child development.
+Although some activities are hands-on, the curriculum is dictated with predetermined outcomes.
+Most young children have little, if any, say over what or how they learn.
+Many traditional and public preschools have inflexible "academic" schedules where children must be seated indoors most of the day.
+Even the best teachers have an uphill climb in infusing play and outdoor learning into their days despite research proving these are essential to healthy child development.

-In early childhood education, experiential and child-directed learning are the most meaningful modes by which young children construct ideas about themselves and the world.
+In early childhood education, experiential and child-directed learning are the most meaningful ways young children construct ideas about themselves and the world.
 Content and facts are not the primary way to "teach" young children foundation concepts.
-Young children can shape their own learning with the guidance of compassionate, well-trained teachers who understand how to facilitate meaning experiences.
+Young children can shape their learning with the guidance of compassionate, well-trained teachers who can facilitate meaningful experiences.

 CHILDREN ARE FIRST